mazenabid/Green-Root---Smart-Plant-System-Using-STM32/README.md

 ## Getting Started

 To replicate and customize GreenRoot for your home, we've ensured the use of affordable and readily available components.
 A complete guide, including a detailed parts list and step-by-step instructions, is available to help you set up GreenRoot.
+I prioritized using affordable and accessible components for GreenRoot to ensure that others could easily replicate and customize it.
+For those interested, a detailed parts list and a step-by-step guide for installing GreenRoot at home can be found here.

 ## Components List